draperlaboratory/hope-FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_FAT_TCP_CGI_RISC-V/README.md

 4. To demonstrate the stack overflow, copy and paste the URL in `payloads/stack.txt` into the address bar and load the URL.
 5. The Search Results page should reload, returning 0 results.
 Navigate back to `login.html`.
 6. Log in with the credentials `misterhacker` and `password`.

+## Running the Negative Tests

+The negative tests simulate the behavior of the above exploits automatically.
+To run them:

+1. `make NEGATIVE_TEST=<Password/UserType/UserTypeOverwrite/PPACDoctor/PPACPatient/Stack>`
+2. `make sim-qemu`